Grass Alternatives: 12 Low-Maintenance Lawn Replacements

 Ours thrive in tough spots like over the leach field and along the shady north side of the house where little else grows.
 We just mow them once a year after the flowers have faded.
 Zones 3 to 10.

-Ajuga spreads by runners and seeds—sometimes a little too energetically—and has earned a place on the invasive species list in some areas.
+Ajuga is spread by runners and seeds—sometimes a little too energetically—and has earned a place on the list of invasive species list in some areas.
 If it does not pose a problem in your state, plants are still available for sale at most garden centers.

 Ajuga can really spread!
 If you’re concerned, make sure it’s not invasive in your area.